 We offer a full programme of lectures, workshops and conferences, and our facilities, expertise and engagement with Italian and Commonwealth scholarship is available to scholars across the world.

-Please contact the Director, Stephen Milner, to discuss how the BSR can support your research.
+Please contact the Director to discuss how the BSR can support your research.